phizaz/packet-forwarder/README.md

 ## Performance

 I had a feeling that the performance migh not be stellar.
-So, I tried rsync over the forwarding port, and see the CPU usage at the time.
+So, I tried copy data over the forwarding port, and see the CPU usage at the time.

 ![](https://pictr.com/images/2017/09/19/d33d0b880d32845ca9e5c0d2c07a3d40.png)